 - Delicious, fresh and bright – riesling has a reputation for being a pure expression of where it is grown.
-Compare the subtle nuances of these three minimal-intervention styles from around the country.
-For best results, pair with good food and sunshine.
+Compare the subtle nuances of these five minimal-intervention styles from around the country.

 *This article was produced by Halliday Wine Companion in partnership with the featured wineries.